The following mom podcast episodes focus on each of us living our best mom life.

-As parents, we cannot control the mommy shamers, but we can control our response, or lack thereof, toward the mommy shamer.
+As parents, we cannot control the mommy shamers, but we can control our response toward the mommy shamer.

 SAHM Happiness (Discovering How to Feel Fulfilled)

-Including myself, I have placed a focus on my content of not feeling happy as a SAHM but overall, mom life is great!
+Including myself, I have focused on my content of not feeling happy as a SAHM, but overall, mom life is great!

-Without a doubt, those moments I’m not being happy as a SAHM are far fewer.
+Without a doubt, there are far fewer moments I’m not being happy as a SAHM.

-Finding SAHM happiness, like everything in life, requires work as well as a change in mindset.
+Finding SAHM happiness, like everything in life, requires work and a change in mindset.